-Early exposure to scientific discovery is fundamental to creating not only scientists and physicians, but also scientifically literate and engaged teachers, businesspeople, and policy makers.
 Through our high school research program, the MDI Biological Laboratory engages students early in their education, at a time when they are considering college education and future career paths.
 High school participants in our research program are offered opportunities to learn from scientists how they work, what inspires them, and how to continue in science in college and beyond.
-In 2014, the one-week course "Infinite Variations" will not be offered.

-for middle and high school students are offered during April school vacation week and one week in the summer.
-See the program page.
+Young Environmental Leaders Programs for middle and high school students are offered during April school-vacation week and during one week in the summer.

-During the traditional academic year, MDIBL hosts a small number of high school students who conduct research in the laboratory of a resident faculty member.
+During the traditional academic year, the Laboratory hosts a small number of high school students who conduct research in the laboratory of a resident faculty member.
 Academic year fellowships are by application only and are coordinated in conjunction with the Mount Desert Island High School.
-Students interested in Academic Year fellowships apply through a common Jackson Laboratory/MDIBL application due in mid-summer, in advance of the subsequent academic year.
-Enrichment activities are coordinated by MDIBL, JAX and MDIHS.
 Students earn credit for most academic year fellowships.

-Students can select a summer research mentor from among MDIBL’s resident or visiting faculty whose research matches their personal scientific interests and career goals.
+Students can request a research mentor from among our resident or visiting faculty whose research matches their personal scientific interests and career goals.

-High school students who live beyond commuting distance live on-campus in the Emery Cottage.
-Meals are served in the MDIBL Co-op (called Co-op because students are responsible for their own meals on weekends).
-Most of the Laboratory community—students and PIs—gather for lunch; dinners are typically only attended by students.
+Summer high school students who live beyond commuting distance live on-campus in the Emery Cottage.
+Meals are served in the Dining Hall.
 The residential program is supervised by a full time Residential Advisor, who helps coordinate weekend activities.